ljsabc/Fujisaki/README.md

 ## Colab:

-Only training Colab is available now: https://colab.research.google.com/drive/1AGndDZLHwN_tj6vSz_0285TlQKpOo5Cj?usp=sharing
+Training Colab is available at: https://colab.research.google.com/drive/1AGndDZLHwN_tj6vSz_0285TlQKpOo5Cj?usp=sharing

 The inference Colab will be available soon (as I do not want to use my own old tweets).